You don’t need a bazillion muffin recipes – here’s just one basic muffin mix recipe with enough variations to last you every week of the year.

 If you’re looking for a staple recipe for your repertoire, one that’s quick and easy but gives you a huge range of variations, then this is it: the basic muffin recipe.

-Muffins are one of the quickest and easiest baked treat to make – just 5 minutes prep time and around 20 minutes in the oven and morning tea is served.
+Muffins are one of the quickest and easiest baked treats to make – just 5 minutes prep time and around 20 minutes in the oven and morning tea is served.
 Which is great if you’ve got impromptu guests coming or the if the kids are starving and you’re looking for something to bake.

 I’ve been using this recipe for a couple of years now for lunchbox snacks.
 I’ve taken the standard basic muffin recipe and made it just a little bit healthier for the kids by lowering the amount of sugar and using wholemeal flour.